 Before joining Education, Tim held various senior leadership and audit positions in the Department of Defense, including assignments in Korea and Germany, and in the Intelligence Community where he gained extensive experience leading day-to-day operations of large and complex mission support functions and driving large-scale change initiatives to improve the efficiency and effectiveness of operations.
 He has extensive experience advising senior agency leadership on matters related to strategic planning, budget, accounting, preparing financial reports, streamlining mission support functions, managing performance, implementing new business systems, implementing internal controls, and managing risks.

-A Cleveland native, Soltis earned his Bachelor of Science degree in accounting from Case Western Reserve University (cum laude), and he has completed executive leadership programs at Harvard and the Federal Executive Institute.
+A Cleveland, Ohio native, Tim earned his Bachelor of Science degree in accounting from Case Western Reserve University, and he has completed executive leadership programs at Harvard and the Federal Executive Institute.
 He is a Certified Public Accountant (CPA) and Certified Information Systems Auditor (CISA).